k-vyn/framer-ios-kit/README.md

 <div id='foundational' />
 ## Foundational Elements

 <div id='convert' />
 ###  Sketch convert *NEW*
 Sketch convert brings a whole new set of logic to help make the transition from Sketch to Framer seamless.
 Sketch convert will go through your sketch layers & write constraints for you, so all your layers will scale & position perfectly no matter the device.
 You also won’t have the dreaded over-scaling problems.

-*Note* - This has only been tested with one artboard at a time.

 To use Sketch convert, just wrap your sketch file inside of `ios.convert()`